 - How the borrower is planning to repay the loan

 Then, hard money lenders will look at aspects of the property itself.
 Most of the time, hard money lenders will overlook a borrower’s imperfect credit, but not an imperfect property.
 Characteristics of the property studied can include:

 - How much is the property actually worth right now

 - Whether or not the property will need to be improved, and how much it will be worth after improvement

 - How easy would foreclosing the property be (just in case the borrower defaults on the loan)

 - How liquid is the actual market?
 If the borrower decided to foreclose or sell the property, how long would it take?

-The best hard money lenders will use Mashvisor analytics to evaluate the property you are putting forth.
+The best hard money lenders will use Mashvisor analytics and tools, like an Airbnb calculator, to evaluate the property you are putting forth.
 Mashvisor is able to provide you with the investment property analysis both you and your money lender need.
 If you want to be on the top of your game, use Mashvisor’s product in order to evaluate the property to get an idea of what you and your lender can expect.